What You Need to Know About the End of Support for Windows 10

 Can Your Current PC Run Windows 11?

 Before upgrading, it’s important to determine whether your current Windows PC meets the minimum system requirements to be eligible for the free upgrade to Windows 11.
-In most cases Windows 11 will work on Intel 8th Generation or AMD Ryzen 2000 series and newer processors, which is most computers manufacturered in 2018 and newer.
+In most cases Windows 11 will work on Intel 8th Generation or AMD Ryzen 2000 series and newer processors, which is most computers manufactured in 2018 and newer.

 How to Upgrade to Windows 11